NorESMhub/NorESM/doc/configurations/amips.rst

 - Parameterization of turbulent air-sea fluxes (see AMIP-type experiments for more details)
 - Averaging over (changing) zenith angle during one model time step
-- Improved conservation of energy and angular momentum [this is now default in CAM]
+- Improved conservation of energy and angular momentum

 In addition some parameter settings, emisson and input files will differ from standard CAM6 set-up.